-While you are an inpatient at any UnityPoint Health hospital, your name, location in the facility, general condition (e.g., fair, serious, etc.) and religious affiliation in a facility directory.
+While you are an inpatient at any UnityPoint Health hospital, your name, location in the facility, general condition (e.g., fair, serious, etc.) and religious affiliation may be included in a facility directory.
 This information may be provided to members of the clergy and, except for religious affiliation, to other people who ask for you by name.
 You have the right to request that your name not be included in the directory.
 We will not include your information in the facility directory if you object or if we are prohibited by state or federal law.

 Family, Friends or Others

 We may disclose your location or general condition to a family member, your personal representative or another person identified by you.
-If any of these individuals are involved in your care or payment for care, we may also disclose such medical information as is directly relevant to their involvement.
-We will only release this information if you agree, are given the opportunity to object and do not, or if in our professional judgment it would be in your best interest to allow the person to receive the information or act on your behalf.
+If any of these individuals are involved in your care or payment for care, we may also disclose such health information as is directly relevant to their involvement.
+We will only release this information if you agree, are given the opportunity to object and do not, or if in our professional judgment, it would be in your best interest to allow the person to receive the information or act on your behalf.
 For example, we may allow a family member to pick up your prescriptions, medical supplies or X-rays.
 In addition, if you are unavailable, incapacitated or in an emergency situation, we may disclose limited information to these persons if we determine in our professional judgment that we believe it is in your best interest.
 We may also disclose your information to an entity assisting in disaster relief efforts so that your family or individual responsible for your care may be notified of your location and condition.

 Required by Law

 We will use and disclose your information as required by federal, state or local law, such as to report child or dependent adult abuse.